 SAGAL: Cindy Crawford - I would like Cindy Crawford, supermodel, to explain detasseling corn.
 Go ahead.

 CRAWFORD: Well, OK, so you walk down every row by row of corn.
 And you cut the tassels off or tear the tassels off or snap the tassels off of every plant so they don't cross-pollinate.
 It sounds very scientific, but...

 PETER GROSZ: It sounds scientific.
 It just amounts to, like, ripping the tops of corn off.

-CRAWFORD: Next week, we'll talk about when we had to give the plants shots because we did that also.
+CRAWFORD: Next week we'll talk about when we had to give the plants shots because we did that also.

-POUNDSTONE: You had to give the plants shots?
+POUNDSTONE: You had to give the plants shot?
 And then did somebody come behind you with lollipops?

 CRAWFORD: No, little Band-Aids.